Katxupa

 So, what can Katxupa provide on top of this?

 1. First of all, one big advantage of Katxupa is to bring functional programming paradigm through scope functions and type extensions.
-To keep the flow, you can make use of Optional Chaining Operator (?.) when using scope functions to ensure null-safety:
+To keep the flow, you can make use of (?.) when using scope functions to ensure null-safety:

 // Only run the code block if "numberOrUndefined" is defined